The Seventh Seal: International reception

+Critical legacy

 The film is now regarded as a masterpiece of cinema.
 The Village Voice ranked The Seventh Seal at number 33 in its Top 250 "Best Films of the Century" list in 1999, based on a poll of critics.
 The film was included in "The New York Times Guide to the Best 1,000 Movies Ever Made" in 2002.
 Empire magazine, in 2010, ranked it the eighth-greatest film of world cinema.
 In a poll held by the same magazine, it was voted 335th 'Greatest Movie of All Time' from a list of 500.
 In addition, on the 100th anniversary of cinema in 1995, the Vatican included The Seventh Seal in its list of its 45 "great films" for its thematic values.
 The film was included in film critic Roger Ebert's list of "The Great Movies" in 2000.
 Entertainment Weekly voted it at No. 45 on their list of 100 Greatest Movies of All Time.
 In 2007, the film was ranked at No. 13 by The Guardian's readers poll on the list of "40 greatest foreign films of all time".
 Indian film maker Adoor Gopalakrishnan praised the film saying "One can watch 'Seventh Seal' even without subtitles as it is most appealing to the eye."
-In January 2002, the film was voted at No. 82 on the list of the "Top 100 Essential Films of All Time" by the National Society of Film Critics.
+In January 2002, the film was included on the list of the "Top 100 Essential Films of All Time" by the National Society of Film Critics.
 In 2012, the film ranked 93rd on critic's poll and 75th on director's poll in Sight & Sound magazine's 100 greatest films of all time list.
 In the earlier 2002 version of the list the film ranked 35th in critic's poll and 31st in director's poll.
 In 2022 edition of Sight & Sound's Greatest films of all time list the film ranked 72nd in the director's poll.
 In 2012 it was voted one of the 25 best Swedish films of all time by a poll of 50 film critics and academics conducted by film magazine FLM.
 In 2018 the film was ranked 30th in BBC's list of The 100 greatest foreign language films.
 In 2021 the film was ranked at No. 43 on Time Out magazine's list of The 100 best movies of all time.

 The film was selected as the Swedish entry for the Best Foreign Language Film at the 30th Academy Awards, but was not nominated.

-On Rotten Tomatoes, the film holds an approval rating of 93% based on 67 reviews, with an average rating of 9.20/10.
+On Rotten Tomatoes, the film holds an approval rating of 93% based on 72 reviews, with an average rating of 9.20/10.
 The website's critical consensus reads: "Narratively bold and visually striking, The Seventh Seal brought Ingmar Bergman to the world stage – and remains every bit as compelling today".
 On Metacritic, the film has a rating of 88/100 based on 15 reviews, indicating "universal acclaim".